Northumbrian burr: Effects on neighbouring sounds

 In addition, Harold Orton reported that the Burr caused retraction of following alveolar consonants to post-alveolar or retroflex position.

 History

 Since uvular R is not typical of other English dialects, it may be assumed that this pronunciation is an innovation in the northeast of England.
 When it occurred and whether the development is connected with the spread of guttural R throughout much of Western Europe are both unknown.

-Heslop (1892) refers to the suggestion by James Murray that the Burr originated in the speech of Harry Hotspur, which Shakespeare describes as peculiar in some way:
+Richard Oliver Heslop refers to the suggestion by James Murray that the Burr originated in the speech of Harry Hotspur which Shakespeare, in King Henry IV, Part 2, describes as peculiar in some way: